Bharathrdaniel/April2025/README.md

 *   **Color Scheme:** Used a sequential color scheme to represent the range of CO2 emissions, with darker shades indicating higher emissions.
 *   **World Map:** Chosen to provide a clear geographical overview of emissions patterns.
-*   **Interactive Filters:** Year filter enables users to easily compare emissions across different years.
+*   **Interactive Filters:** The Year filter enables users to compare emissions across different years easily.

 ## Key Insights